-If you’re Canadian and you want to self publish, it can be tough to choose where to do it, as you may run into issues American authors won’t have to deal with on various platforms.
+Self publishing for Canadians can be profitable, but there are a lot of little differences that you might not learn until you go through the process.
+American authors don’t have to deal with some of the decisions we do.
 I’ve put together a brief overview of some of the major self publishing platforms and the pros and cons.

-But first, a few pieces of info about things you’ll need regardless of the platform you choose.
+But first, a few pieces of info about things you’ll need to know regardless of the platform you choose.

-The Individual Tax Identification Number (ITIN) was required for many years for Canadians publishing/selling in the US.
+For years the Individual Tax Identification Number (ITIN) was required to sell in the US.
 It went on US tax forms to allow you to file taxes, claim treaty benefits etc. It was a tedious process that, for me, meant hoofing it over the border to an IRS office.

 This does not automatically reduce your withholding – you need to tell the platform not to take your money.
-To do this, you either complete their online tax interview (Amazon does this, for example), or you have to fill out an IRS tax form called a W8-BEN and send it to them (either electronically or by snail mail).
+To do this, you either complete their online tax interview (Amazon and Draft2Digital do this), or you have to fill out an IRS tax form called a W8-BEN and send it to them (either electronically or by snail mail).
 Once this is on file, they will not tax your royalties in the US – you do, however, have to claim them on your Canadian income tax.

 The International Standard Book Number is the 13 digit number by the bar code on each book that currently starts with 978.
 This is how people find your book and is mapped directly to that format of your book.
 If you are selling print you need this number.
 You can also use an ISBN for ebooks (although Amazon lets you use their own ASIN as well).
-Some POD publishers offer free ISBNs (Lulu.com does for example), and their ISBNs list Lulu as the publisher of record.
+Some print-on-demand platforms offer free ISBNs (Lulu, D2D), and their ISBNs list them as the publisher of record.
 If you get your own ISBN, you are the publisher of record, which looks a bit more professional.

 Unlike our neighbours to the south, who have to pay for ISBNs, Canadians get them for free.